We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Various medications can also trigger acid reflux, including:

-Chest pain and related symptoms are among the top reasons for visits to emergency departments in the U.S.
+Chest pain and related symptoms are among the

 Acid reflux is a common cause of chest pain, and it can be easy to confuse this pain with that of a heart attack.